 Specific process technology platforms may be requested as in the case of biomedical devices for minimally invasive healthcare or point-of-care diagnosis, or mission-critical devices in automotive, avionics and space.

 Semiconductor process and integration technologies for enabling heterogeneous SoC functionality will focus on the introduction of advanced functional (nano-)materials providing additional functionalities and advanced device concepts.

-Unconventional devices and materials, like 2D-materials, nano-wires, quantum dots and spin effects, which are being investigated to overcome the limits of conventional CMOS logic and memories and their manufacturing can offer new business opportunities, also for specific applications like sensors in automotive, consumer and biomedical applications and for communications (laser and RF generation and detection).
+Unconventional devices and materials, like 2D-materials, nanowires, quantum dots, spin effects, functional oxides are being investigated to overcome the limits of conventional CMOS logic and memories.
+Their manufacturing can offer new business opportunities for specific applications like sensors in automotive, consumer electronics or biomedical applications, communication applications like laser and RF generation and detection, and QIP.
 Progress is needed for further performance increase, miniaturisation, surface conditioning, structuring and innovation in selectivity, reliability and reproducibility.